brentsouthern93/review-site-jpa/README.md

 -This is the updated version of my previous movie review page.
-The main changes to this project was adding a "movies by gengre page". you can select a genre and all movies under that genre field will show up.
-Nad you can navigate back and forth to genre pages, movie pages, and home page.
+The main changes to this project was adding a "movies by gengre page". you can select a genre and all movies under that genre field will show up. and you can navigate back and forth to genre pages, movie pages, and home page.